 Once it's done, the changes will be deployed to the next Cloud environment.
 If you have more Cloud environments, follow the same procedure to deploy the changes up to your Live site.

-When you deploy from i.e. your Development environment to your Live environment, any changes made to the Live environment will be merged back into the Development environment.
+When you deploy, for example, from your Development environment to your Live environment, changes are made to the Live environment.
+These changes will then be merged back into the Development environment.

 Here are the auto-magical steps Umbraco Cloud goes through when you hit the "Deploy changes to .." button: